Last Updated on April 1, 2021 by Nina Ahmedow

 I just got back from another trip visiting family and friends back in Hamburg.
 The city gets a certain amount of tourists but is far from being as popular as Berlin or Amsterdam.
-So there is not much information available for tourists.
+As a result, there is not much information available for tourists.
 I already posted about six free things to do in Hamburg.
-And today I’ll be helping you make the most of your stay in Germany’s second-largest city with a neighborhood guide.
+And today I’ll be helping you make the most of your stay in Germany’s second-largest city with a guide to the best neighborhoods in Hamburg.
 If you’re wondering where to stay in Hamburg consider these neighborhoods when booking accommodation.

 What’s the Best Place to Stay in Hamburg Based on Your Interests?

-Of course it all depends on your interested on needs.
+Of course, it all depends on your interests and needs.
 So here are some of the best neighborhoods to stay in Hamburg by interests.

 The Best Neighborhoods to Stay in Hamburg for Party Goers

 The following are the best neighborhoods to stay in Hamburg for people who want to experience Hamburg’s famous nightlife.
 They range from very tourist-oriented nightlife spots to areas the locals hang out.

 The area of Ottensen is particularly attractive with its many neoclassical buildings, cafés, and restaurants.
 It’s a neighborhood of the former independent town of Altona and used to be part of Denmark.
 As such, this part of the city has managed to preserve its unique character.
 It makes for a great place to stay due to its excellent public transport connections.
 (Several metro lines and long-distance trains depart from Altona train station.)
 What’s even better: You can get to Altona directly from the airport without having to change lines.

 Check out some of these hotels if you’re looking for places to stay in Hamburg.